cloak-dev/blog/security.md

 The first steps in defining a security model are to identify the assets, the attack surface, and the motivation of the attacker.
 In our case, the assets are the messages that are being sent over the underlying messaging app.
 The 'attacker' in our case, is the messaging app itself, and the backdoors they have implemented behind your back.
 Their main motivation is to read and identify patterns in your messages.
 The attack surface they have to work with is the communication between Cloak and the messaging app, as well as the at-rest storage of the messages on their server.

+### Primary security goals

+Cloak's primary security goal is disallowing the messaging app's backdoor from reading, or identifying patterns in your messages.
+Since we have to operate on top of the messaging app, this is like fighting someone in their own backyard.
+Below, we have listed the challenges and the solutions we have implemented to overcome them.

 ### Other Considerations

 To ensure smooth functioning as a lightweight layer on top of the messaging app, Cloak also tries to be as lean as possible and doesn't implement any extra security feature that is not relevant to the threat model.